maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 It would be interesting to introduce isomorphism testing to the local multiway system, as it will allow for a much better understanding of how branches combine at the local level.
-This isomorphism testing can be done by considering every pair of sub-evolutions starting from the same inputs.
+This isomorphism testing can be done by starting with a subset of spacelike separated expressions.
+We can then consider a pair of singleway evolutions starting from these expressions (events in them will be subsets of the entire multiway evolution).
+Let's then consider the final states of these spacelike evolutions.
-Suppose their outputs are identical up to the renaming of new atoms.
+Suppose they are identical up to the renaming of new atoms.
-In that case, we can identify the resulting expressions so that the two branches end at the same set of expressions, even if the intermediate steps are different.
+In that case, we can deduplicate the resulting expressions so that the two branches corresponding to singleway evolutions end at the same set of expressions, even if the intermediate steps are different.

-In the example above, we will then get:
+In the example above, we can consider two evolutions starting from `{{1}}`, and ending at `{{1, 4}, {1, 5}` and `{{1, 2}, {1, 3}}` respectively.
+Note that if we rename `{4 -> 2, 5 -> 3}`, the final states become identical.
+Hence, we can deduplicate them, merging future evolutions (since they now start from the same set of expressions).
+We then get:

 ```wl
 In[] := Graph[{{1} -> 1, {1} -> 2, 1 -> {1, 2, 3}, {1, 2, 3} -> 3,